Master of Kinesiology Program (MKin)

-For a full breakdown of the fees, visit the University’s Student Accounts website.
+For a full breakdown of the fees, visit the U of T University Registrar's Fees and Payments webpage.

 Students in professional master’s programs typically self-fund their educational expenses through a variety of programs including student loans, student lines of credit, personal savings and employment income.